This Restaurant Has Banned Its Patrons From Snapping Food Porn

 Speaking to GrubStreet, Michel admitted he doesn't even get why people are so into taking photos of their food in the first place.
 He told the outlet:

 "What are they doing?
 Maybe once during the meal you want to take a little photo of something because it’s unusual.
-But what about the flavours?
-A picture on a phone cannot possibly capture the flavours."
+But what about the flavors?
+A picture on a phone cannot possibly capture the flavors."

 The thing is, Roux is actually right.
 One does not enjoy the taste of a decadent cake simply from scrolling through the Cheesecake Factory's Instagram feed.
 So why do we love food porn so much?
 Well, according to a 2015 article in the Atlantic, researchers still aren't sure why we enjoy looking at photos of food so much — let alone posting said photos of food for our followers to see.